Art School Portfolio Two 1983-1997

 Cloth sculpture and modified found object are employed in a figurative setting (developed in the previous drawing).
 Oil and acrylic paint are the primary media.

 Snares of Anatomy: Because I did not have access to live models during my undergraduate studio work, I had to envision female anatomy and retrofit it imperfectly from catalog and magazine photos.
 It was doubly difficult to perdict lighting effects and the geometry of drapery folds over these volumetric forms.
-In lacking expertise in these interpretations, I wisely withdrew from ambitious figure painting upon entering graduate school.
+In lacking expertise in these interpretations, I wisely withdrew from ambitious figure painting on entering graduate school.

 The Other Worldly Nude (mixed media on canvas)